matthewsanner/bones-cms-backend/README.md

 ## Usage

-You will want to create a local .env file filling in the values with your own.
+You will want to create a local .env file, filling in the values with your own.
 The frontend address, including port, would be discovered upon launching the [frontend](https://github.com/matthewsanner/bones-cms-react).
 It is necessary to include that value to avoid CORS issues when the frontend attempts to communicate with the backend.
 If you don't specify a port it will use 3000 by default.

 ```yaml
 ## .env file